ibm-cloud-docs/vpc/private-connectivity.md

 1. [Create a VPE](/docs/vpc?topic=vpc-about-vpe#vpe-getting-started) for your VPC API endpoint in the VPC that you provisioned.
 You can do this using the VPC UI, CLI, API, or through a Terraform provider using the public endpoint.
 Also, you must create this VPE over a public network.

-1. Provision a private load balancer in your VPC to make VPE accessible over a direct link.
-For instructions, see [Provisioning a private load balancer](/docs/vpc?topic=vpc-end-to-end-private-connectivity#provisioning_private-lb) to provision a private load balancer and configure your VPE as a back-end target to your private load balancer.
+1. [Provision a private load balancer](/docs/vpc?topic=vpc-end-to-end-private-connectivity#provisioning_private-lb) in your VPC to make VPE accessible over a direct link.
+Then, configure your VPE as a back-end target for it.

    Currently, a VPE is not accessible from an on-premises network over {{site.data.keyword.dl_full_notm}}.
    {: note}